 Meanwhile, looking to build on its thriving ecosystem of talent, world-class institutions, and extensive regional transit, New York is determined to invest in meeting the needs of life sciences companies that are interested in expanding or moving to the region.
 Accordingly, there was 2.9 million square feet of dedicated life sciences office space in Manhattan and Queens alone, with an additional 1.4 million square feet of life sciences real estate at various stages in the pipeline, as well as more than 15 life sciences clusters across the entire metropolitan area.

 5. Washington, DC Metropolitan Area

 Washington, D.C. earned a total score of 33.59 points and ranked as the fifth-best U.S. metro for life sciences companies.
-Notably, both of its best-scoring metrics — life sciences educational attainment and a sizeable life sciences property pipeline — point to the significant growth potential of the region.
+Notably, both of its best-scoring metrics — life sciences educational attainment and a sizeable life sciences real estate pipeline — point to the significant growth potential of the region.
 And, with 1.1 million residents holding at least a bachelor’s degree in science and engineering and/or engineering-related fields, Washington, D.C. ranked third for educational attainment, behind only the New York and Los Angeles metropolitan areas.

 Here, the life sciences sector occupied roughly 4 million square feet of office space in Washington, D.C., which accounted for just less than 1% of the local office market.
-The current pipeline, however, is almost twice that: Life sciences property currently under construction here, as well as in the planning and prospective stages, totaled nearly 7.9 million square feet and represented the third-largest projected market expansion in our ranking.
+The current pipeline, however, is almost twice that: Life sciences real estate currently under construction here, as well as in the planning and prospective stages, totaled nearly 7.9 million square feet and represented the third-largest projected market expansion in our ranking.

 6. Chicago Metropolitan Area